nlesc-nano/ceiba-cli/docs/report.rst

 Report
 ======
 The ``report`` command send the results of the jobs computed by the user to the web service.
-You can also send "standalone" data to the server.
-Where standalone means data that is not associated to a job in the server, for example because it has been previously computed.
+You can also send data that is not associated to any job to the server.
+In the last case, the results don't have all the metadata associated with a job in the server, for example because it has been previously computed or computed in another facility.

 To report the results you need to type in the terminal:
 ::